Beijing's stock rescue has $800 billion bark, small market bite

 RESCUE PACKAGE

-There have also been share buybacks announced by key stakeholders, and funds invested by the state-owned asset manager Central Huijin, plus a double-barreled burst of monetary policy stimulus by the central bank in late June that explicitly targeted stock market stabilization.
+There have also been share buybacks announced by key stakeholders, and funds invested by the state-owned asset manager Central Huijin, plus a double-barrelled burst of monetary policy stimulus by the central bank in late June that explicitly targeted stock market stabilisation.

 But the response has been lukewarm.

-While the market stabilized, with the Shanghai Composite Index .SSEC recovering about 20 percent by Thursday's close from a low point around 3,300 points struck on July 8, it is still below the semi-official recovery target of 4,500 points.
+While the market stabilised, with the Shanghai Composite Index recovering about 20 percent by Thursday's close from a low point around 3,300 points struck on July 8, it is still below the semi-official recovery target of 4,500 points.

 Beijing has thus produced the equivalent of around 1 index point gain for every $1 billion committed.